hashicorp/terraform/website/source/docs/providers/azurerm/r/servicebus_topic.html.markdown

 * `enable_partitioning` - (Optional) Boolean flag which controls whether to enable the topic to be partitioned across multiple message brokers.
 Defaults to false.
+    Changing this forces a new resource to be created.

 * `max_size_in_megabytes` - (Optional) Integer value which controls the size of memory allocated for the topic.
+Supported values are multiples of 1024 up to 10240, if `enable_partitioning` is enabled then 16 partitions will be created per GB, making the maximum possible topic size 163840 (10240 * 16).

 * `requires_duplicate_detection` - (Optional) Boolean flag which controls whether
     the Topic requires duplicate detection.
 Defaults to false.
+Changing this forces a new resource to be created.

 * `support_ordering` - (Optional) Boolean flag which controls whether the Topic supports ordering.
 Defaults to false.